marten-seemann/OXID_recaptcha/README.md

 ### for ROXID users

+Download a release and copy the contents of the folder `copy_this` to your server. **Do NOT** download the source files and just upload them to your server, that won't work.

-Just upload the `recaptcha` folder to the `modules` directory and activate the module in the OXID backend.
+Generate a key pair on [https://www.google.com/recaptcha/admin](https://www.google.com/recaptcha/admin) and set the values in the module settings in the OXID backend.
+Then activate the module.

 ### for users of other templates